halfwolf102/Local-Minecraft-Server-Launcher/Docs/README.md

 # Local-Minecraft-Server-Launcher
-Designed to be a user-friendly command line based interface for launching, configuring, and organizing local Minecraft servers.
+Designed to be a user-friendly command line based interface for launching, configuring, and organizing local Minecraft Java servers.

 NOTE: This is an upcoming project and is not yet release-ready.
 The project itself is to convert a personal project into a version that is easier to use and set up.
 Once completed, the actual project will be released.